Filinto Müller: Early career

 Müller joined the Brazilian Army at age 19, eventually becoming an officer who participated in the Tenente revolts.
-He was a close collaborator of Vargas since his rise to power in the Brazilian Revolution of 1930, which led to him being installed as the Chief of Police of the original Federal District in Rio de Janeiro.
+He was a close collaborator of Vargas since his rise to power in the Revolution of 1930, which led to him being installed as the Chief of Police of the original Federal District in Rio de Janeiro.
 This gave him authority over all civilian police forces in Brazil.

 Before and during World War II, he was sympathetic to Nazi Germany, personally encouraging close cooperation between the Gestapo and Brazilian law enforcement.
 Müller strongly opposed allowing Jewish refugees to enter Brazil prior to WWII and used police resources to monitor the activities of the Jewish Colonisation Association in the country.

 Also, he was one of the architects of the Estado Novo, which was characterized by the usage of large-scale torture (it is reported that sometimes he personally participated in torture sessions) and summary executions against political opponents (mostly communists).
 He was dismissed from his post when Vargas switched sides, moving Brazil to the Allies against Adolf Hitler.